gindij/personal_website/_posts/2021-03-08-finding-eigvals.md

 ## Rayleigh quotient iteration
 We can put the two algorithms together by repeating two operations:
-1. Refine our estimate of $\lambda$ by computing the Rayleigh quotient using our latest eigenvector estimate.
+1. Use an inverse iteration step to refine our estimate of the eigenvector using the latest estimate of $\lambda$.
-2. Passing our latest eigenvalue estimate computed in (1) to the Rayleigh quotient to refine our eigenvalue estimate.
+2. Using Rayleigh quotient to turn the refined eigenvector estimate into a refined eigenvalue estimate.

 As the eigenvalue estimate $\mu$ becomes better, the speed of convergence of inverse iteration increases, so that this natural combination yields our best algorithm yet.